 So let’s run the

-podman generate systemd command, give it the name of our mongo container, and pipe the output from this command to the
+podman generate systemd command, give it the name of our MongoDB container, and redirect the output from this command to a file in the

 podman generate systemd \ --new --name toms-mongo \ > /etc/systemd/system/toms-mongo.service

 This should have created a file.
 Let’s check:

 $ ls -al /etc/systemd/system/toms-mongo.service -rw-r--r--.
 1 root root 918 Mar 8 18:16 /etc/systemd/system/toms-mongo.service

 systemctl list-unit-files.
 This will show all the unit files that systemd is aware of:

 $ systemctl list-unit-files | grep tom proc-sys-fs-binfmt_misc.automount static toms-mongo.service disabled